USEPA/the-manifest-game/docs/README.md

   short descriptive name (e.g., `goRegister`).
 - **type**: The optional type of the node.
 If no value specified, a default node will be created.
 The type determines the behavior of the node.
 The type is a string that corresponds to the name of the node class (e.g., `BoolNode`).
-    - Possilbe values: `"BoolNode"`, `"Default"`, or left blank.
+  - Possible values: `"BoolNode"`, `"Default"`, or left blank.
 - **data**: An object that contains the node's metadata. including the children of a node.
 - **data.label**: The text that will be displayed on the node.
 This is the question or statement that the node represents.
 - **data.help**: A string value corresponding to a JSON or HTML file in the `public/help/` directory.
   If present, the node will display a question mark icon that, when clicked, will fetch and render the JSON/HTML file (see [help content](#help-content)).

 ### DefaultNode